keli/furion/README.rst

 To start using Furion, you need at least a furion.cfg file.
 For client, a upstream.json file is also needed for upstream checking to work.

-By default, Furion will look for furion.cfg and upstream.json in the current working directory.
+By default, Furion will look for furion.cfg and upstream.json in ``/etc/furion`` or the current working directory.
 You can specify path to the configuration file after a ``-c`` switch.

 Read configuration files in